-The primary data used in the assessment of Arkansas's water quality are generated as part of DEQ's water quality monitoring activities, described in the State of Arkansas's Water Quality Monitoring and Assessment Program, Revision 5 (ADEQ 2013).
-Additionally, local, state, and federal agencies, and other entities are solicited by DEQ to provide water quality data that meets or exceeds DEQ's or USGS' QA/QC protocols.
+The primary data used in the assessment of Arkansas's water quality are generated as part of DEQ's water quality monitoring activities, described in the State of Arkansas's Water Quality Monitoring and Assessment Program, Revision 6 (DEQ 2021).
+Additionally, local, state, and federal agencies, and other entities are solicited by DEQ to provide water quality data that meets or exceeds DEQ accepted QA/QC protocols.